 The cottage machine?
-Was the charkha then a smaller kind of technology, and was it small, sustainable technology that Gandhi was advocating against large, impersonal, unwieldy 'things' where human labour was not even visible?
-Or was the charkha actually a metaphor for materiality, for human labour and practice itself, in a way that challenged Western materialism, the concept of the subject as discrete, and hence the concept of technology as instrument?
+Was the charkha then a smaller kind of technology, and was it small, sustainable technology that Gandhi was advocating against large, impersonal, unwieldy 'things' where human labour even was not visible?
+Or was the charkha actually a metaphor for materiality, for human labour and practice itself, in a way that challenged Western materialism, the discreteness of self, and hence the concept of technology?
+A closer look at the dialogue in question may yield more clues.